People

 Dr. Ruth Simmons

 Dr. Ruth Simmons is a leader in the field of academia, recognized for her focus on diversity and inclusion in education.
-Simmons is a president’s distinguished fellow at Rice University and senior adviser to the president of Harvard on engagement of Historically Black Colleges and Universities (HBCUs).
-She served as president of Prairie View A&M University and is president emerita of Smith College and Brown University, where she became the first Black female president of an Ivy League school.
-Simmons is a member of the Council of the Smithsonian National Museum of African American History and Culture and the Board of Trustees of the Museum of Fine Arts of Houston and the Alley Theatre.
-She chairs the Board of the Houston Branch of the Federal Reserve Bank of Dallas, as well as the Governing Board of the Holdsworth Center, which supports public school leadership in Texas.
+Simmons is a Distinguished Presidential Fellow at Rice University and Adviser to the President of Harvard University on HBCU Initiatives.
+She served as president of Prairie View A&M University, until March 2023, and is president emerita of Smith College and Brown University, where she became the first Black female president of an Ivy League school.
+Simmons is the author of numerous publications including her most recent memoir, Up Home, a 2023 New York Times bestseller.
+She is a member of the Boards of Morehouse College, the Holdsworth Center, the Barbara Bush Houston Literacy Foundation, the Federal Reserve Bank of Dallas, Houston Branch and Hines Global Income Trust.
 Simmons is a member of the National Academy of Arts and Sciences, the American Philosophical Society, and the Council on Foreign Relations.

 Simmons was elected to the Board in 2023.
 She is a member of the Budget and Compensation Committee.